D-Kachroo/ETF-Portfolio-Advisor/README.md

 **Developer:** David Kachroo (CFM @ University of Waterloo)

-A full-stack ETF portfolio advisory and optimization tool that is powered by real-time financial ETF data, machine learning (ML), and global economic indicators.
+A full-stack ETF portfolio advisory and optimization tool that is powered by real-time Yahoo Finance data, AI, machine learning (ML), and global economic indicators.
 Developed in Python on VS Code with a Streamlit frontend.

 ## 🔧 App Features